-HOLDING HISTORY is a new public humanities program that invites audiences to hold, explore, and even take pictures of some of the most important books ever printed.
-At its core, Holding History is the Wisconsin Idea in action: the project not only welcomes public audiences into UW-Madison’s Special Collections, but also provides a forum for … Continue reading Holding History
+HOLDING HISTORY is a public humanities program that invites audiences to hold, explore, and even take pictures of some of the most important books ever printed.
+At its core, Holding History is the Wisconsin Idea in action: the project not only welcomes public audiences into UW-Madison’s Special Collections, but also provides a forum for training … Continue reading Holding History

 Throughout 2015, University of Wisconsin-Madison offered a series of free Massive Open Online Courses (MOOCs).
 Shakespeare in Community was both a MOOC and a massive public digital humanities event.
 The course introduced a broad audience of learners to Shakespeare, as we collectively read, watched, and engaged with four plays.